Africa Inland Mission

 Established in 1895, Africa Inland Mission (AIM) is a Christian mission sending agency focused on Africa.
 Their stated mission is to see "Christ-centered churches established among all African peoples."
 AIM established the Kapsowar Hospital in 1933.
+It developed into the Africa Inland Church (AIC), based in Kenya.

 History of AIM

 Africa Inland Mission had its beginning in the work of Peter Cameron Scott (1867–1896), a Scottish-American missionary who served two years in the Congo before being forced to seek medical care in Britain in 1892 because of a near-fatal illness.
 While recuperating, he developed his idea of establishing a network of mission stations which would stretch from the southeast coast of Africa to the interior's Lake Chad.
 He was unable to interest any churches in the idea (including his own), but managed to captivate several friends in Philadelphia.
 In 1895 they formed the Philadelphia Missionary Council.

 Beginnings

 More important than specialized training, AIM found acceptance among tribal people based on Christian commitment and moral standing.
 The council was headed by Rev. Charles Hurlburt, president of the Pennsylvania Bible Institute, the organisation which provided most of the mission's workers in its very early years.